camunda/camunda-docs-static/enterprise/content/download.md

 - Container / Application Server itself
 - Configuration files and plugin folder

-To get the standalone distribution, please download one of the following archives:
+To get the production distribution, please download one of the following archives:

 <table class="table">
   <thead>